 Use the DOI as the link to the source in your bibliography or reference list.

 If there is no DOI, find the permalink.
-This is usually indicated with an icon of two chain links or will be included in the autogenerated citation in the database or website you are using.
-It usually has "plink" included in the URL.
-Use the link at the top of your browser as a last resort for citations.
+This is indicated with an icon of two chain links or will be included in the auto-generated citation in the database or website you are using.
+It usually has "plink" or "perma" included in the URL or is much shorter than the link at the top of your browser.

 Check out our Using Zotero research guide